geoffrowland/moodle-editor_tinymce-chemslate/README.md

 tinymce_mathslate
 =================

-Moodle tinymce plugin for constructing mathematical expressions
+Moodle tinymce plugin for constructing chemical equations

 Install this is lib/editor/tinymce/plugins and also install local_mathslate plugin visiting notification page.